dushyant2901/fun-friends-quiz/README.md

 # fun-friends-quiz
-made friend quiz using repel
+made friend quiz using vanillajs in repel